ramchawla/ram/README.md

 ## Installation

 This program can be run simply by running the [main.py](https://github.com/willassad/ram/blob/main/main.py) file.
-However, on mac the program can also be run in terminal.
+However, on mac, the program can also be run in terminal.
 First, run the command:

 ```zsh
 ~ % which python